vincicat/heroku-express/README.md

   $ foreman start

+If you want to change the server file name ( `app.js` ), or start more service on the server start, please edit `Procfile`

 ## Static File
-You can put the static file under `/public` by default and using `public/index.html` as index page You may render the index from view by uncomment `rss.render(...)` and related view setting in `app.configure`
+You can put the static file under `/public` by default and using `public/index.html` as index page (Sorry that I am too lazy to allow you change the index file name and web directory from variable)

+You may render the index from view by uncomment `rss.render(...)` and related view setting in `app.configure`

 ## More package and dependency